 Knowing which keywords aren’t fully relevant and addressing the issue also helps a brand to remain visible along the entire buying journey.

-Finally, it can also reveal instances where a wrong page is ranking for a keyword, and address the issue to improve rankings and traffic.
+Finally, it can also reveal instances where the wrong page ranks for a keyword, and address the issue to improve rankings and traffic.

 Reason #6.
 Rankings Present You with a Data You Can Report On